 If you’re like many new landlords just starting out in the property rental business, you have probably already made the decision to just “wing it” when it comes to the majority of your starting off points.
 After all, what could go wrong, right?
 Right?

-The truth is that there are way more pros than cons in hiring a lawyer from the start to get yourself going in the right direction.
-You shouldn’t only consider hiring one only once you really need one and already neck deep in water.
+The truth is that there are way more pros than cons in hiring a lawyer who specializes in landlord / tenant law from the start to get yourself going in the right direction.
+You shouldn’t only consider hiring one only once when you really need one and already neck deep in water.
 Prevention is the best problem solving technique in my book.

-Nothing gets you off the hook easier than having a solid lease.
+Nothing gets you off the hook easier than having a solid lease agreement with your tenants.
 Having a solid lease in my book is one of the best investments you can make.
-Make sure you provide the lawyer you have chosen all of your concerns and points you want covered in the lease.
+Make sure you provide the landlord lawyer you have chosen all of your concerns and points you want covered in the lease clauses.
 Remember that the lease is your safe way out of any potential future problems and small claims court hearings and that it is never finished.
 You will need to revise and revisit this item from time to time and when new issues arise.

 Most states try to promote an easy going and stress free eviction process, but the ugly truth is that it’s simply not the way they make it seem.
 Many landlords try to go in it alone only to find out that the form they submitted was not the right form.
 The date on which the form was filed was wrongfully filed a day before it was supposed to be filed.
 Then, once you actually figure out that jig saw puzzle of paperwork, you get to meet a judge who’s having a bad morning and just decides he doesn’t like the color of the shirt you are wearing.

+The definition of professional is getting predictable results.
 Hiring an eviction specialist like Fast Eviction Services, for example, will save you a lot of time, stress and effort.
 They have the experience and knowledge to get things right the first time, every time.
 They can execute the correct forms at the correct time and really streamline and expedite the entire process.
-You are looking at possible saving 50% of the time you otherwise would waste going at it alone.
+You are looking at possible saving 50% of the time you otherwise would waste going at it alone and the costs of lost rent on your property in that time.
 I highly recommend hiring an eviction attorney every time you have to go through the process, but especially if:

 - This is your very first eviction